-So that being said, I'm going to just quickly touch upon Google My Business reviews and citations, really quickly.
-So Google My Business right now is almost down, it’s down almost completely given that COVID is going on.
+So that being said, I'm going to just quickly touch upon Google Business Profile reviews and citations, really quickly.
+So Google Business Profile right now is almost down, it’s down almost completely given that COVID is going on.
 And Google My Business is almost shifting all of their focus on healthcare facilities or anybody in the healthcare industry as well as restaurants, and everybody else has kind of taken a back seat.
 Listings aren't being published.
 Some reviews aren't being published.
 You're not able to make any edits to your listings.
 You're not able to make any Google posts.
-So there's really just a lot of waiting and seeing right now with Google My Business until they get back up to full capacity.
+So there's really just a lot of waiting and seeing right now with Google Business Profile until they get back up to full capacity.

-So with that being said, Google My Business is kind of taking over for Google+.
+So with that being said, Google Business Profile is kind of taking over for Google+.
 Google+ was this social platform that Google wanted to make, but it really just died and no one really used it to its full capacity, so Google just ended up shutting it down.
-Well, Google is doing with Google My Business is trying to create a social atmosphere within local businesses.
+Well, Google is doing with Google Business Profile is trying to create a social atmosphere within local businesses.
 They're giving you the quick, localized information.
 You'll see that they give you reviews, address hours of operation, phone number, and if you click into any of these businesses, it'll give you, it'll show you the actual written reviews in any Google posts.
 So Google posts are pretty important in my opinion.
 It's just one extra place to add when you're distributing out content on social media or within your email list.

 So as you can see here, two different storefronts, they're using it.
 One is letting you know that that's curbside pickup with a carousel of images that you can pick up.
 Also another storefront, this was back last summer, but it's also showing you that there's free and sort of pick up free sidewalk pickup with a button directly to their website.

-So what Google My Business is doing is it's allowing you to use Google post as another place to convey your content.
+So what Google Business Profile is doing is it's allowing you to use Google post as another place to convey your content.
 And with Google posts, you're allowed to tell people your events you have coming up, company announcements, showcase your services or your products, any blog posts that you write, even job postings you can put up to Google editors.

 But the one key here is that it only lasts seven days.
 So you just want to make sure that you're posting multiple times a week or once a week.
 But you just want to make sure that you're staying consistent.

 And then lastly, there are just so many different options for different industries.
 If you have products, you can add your products in your product categories.
 If you have services, you can add services within a paragraph of text explaining service.
-If you have hotels or restaurants, you can actually have a booking feature directly on Google My Business for people to book their hotel rooms or book their reservations at your restaurant.
-So you just want to really dive into the info section of your Google My Business and see what it has to offer and just make sure you're filling that out as complete as possible.
+If you have hotels or restaurants, you can actually have a booking feature directly on Google Business Profile for people to book their hotel rooms or book their reservations at your restaurant.
+So you just want to really dive into the info section of your Google Business Profile and see what it has to offer and just make sure you're filling that out as complete as possible.

 The other place that you might want to look into deeper is the business categories.
 So if you look next to the five star review, it will say ‘carpenter’.
 And within that, that's you're telling Google what your business category is.
 And there are so many different business categories from bankruptcy attorney to children's theater.
 It's a home automation company to the Philharmonic Hall, so they're kind of random what they're showing all the time.
 But if you have more than one business category, I strongly suggest you create a primary category and then three or four sub categories that you can also be found for.
 And I would also suggest that you check those business categories at least once a quarter because Google's always adding in more categories as they see fit.